AlexWei2013/jeshka/readme.md

 #  Jeshka Projects
 https://jeshka.io Community Projects in development.

-Contact us about private Repositories [in our Telegram group](https://t.me/joinchat/Hzoziw4a68aOMssRyeOUdQ)
+To gain access to private repositories, contact us [in our Telegram group](https://t.me/joinchat/Hzoziw4a68aOMssRyeOUdQ)
 > We're currently reorganising the repositories, going to update the list on Mar 1.

 - [Jeshka](#Jeshka)